Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Simulations

-We then compared the recovery performance of Algorithm~\ref{alg: greedy sp depth and start control} to the SP, GES, PC, SGS, and MMHC algorithms.
-The SGS-algorithm is another constraint-based algorithm similar to the PC algorithm~\cite{Spirtes_2001}.
-MMHC~\cite{TBA2006} is a hybrid method that first estimates a skeleton through CI testing and then performs a hill-climbing search to orient the edges.
-In the low-dimensional setting, we fixed the number of nodes to be $p=8$ and considered sample sizes $n= \lbrace 1,000, 10,000\rbrace$.
-We analyzed the performance of GES using the standard BIC score along with Algorithm~\ref{alg: greedy sp depth and start control} and the PC algorithm for $\alpha = \lbrace 0.01, 0.001, 0.0001 \rbrace$.
-To compensate for the trade-off between computational efficiency and estimation performance, Algorithm~\ref{alg: greedy sp depth and start control} is considered for $r = 10$ runs with search depth $d = 4$.
-Figure~\ref{fig:low_dim_consist} shows that the SP and greedy SP algorithms achieve the best performance compared to all other algorithms.
-Since the SP algorithm can for computational reasons only with difficulty be performed on graphs with 10 nodes, we conclude that the greedy SP algorithm is the most preferable approach on medium-sized graphs.
+We then compared the recovery performance of Algorithm~\ref{alg: greedy sp depth and start control} to the sparsest permutation algorithm, greedy equivalence search, the PC-algorithm and its original version, denoted SGS in Figure~\ref{fig:low_dim_consist}, and the max-min hill-climbing algorithm~\cite{TBA2006}, which is denoted MMHC in Figure~\ref{fig:low_dim_consist}.
+This hybrid method first estimates a skeleton through conditional independence testing and then performs a hill-climbing search to orient the edges.
+We fixed the number of nodes to be $p=8$ due to the computational limitations of the sparsest permutation algorithm, and considered sample sizes $n= \lbrace 1,000, 10,000\rbrace$.
+We analyzed the performance of greedy equivalence search using the Bayesian information criterion along with Algorithm~\ref{alg: greedy sp depth and start control} and the PC-algorithm for $\alpha = \lbrace 0.01, 0.001, 0.0001 \rbrace$.
+Figure~\ref{fig:low_dim_consist} shows that the sparsest permutation and greedy sparsest permutation algorithms achieve the best performance among all algorithms.
+Since for computational reasons the sparsest permutation algorithm cannot be applied to graphs with over 10 nodes, Algorithm~\ref{alg: greedy sp depth and start control} is the preferable approach for most applications.